blackwut/LBMCL/README.md

 ## Dependencies
 - A compiler compatible with C++11
 - OpenCL 1.2
-- Python 3 (numpy, scipy, scikit-learn, vtk, pyvista)
+- Python 3
+  - numpy
+  - scipy
+  - scikit-learn
+  - vtk
+  - pyvista

 ## Python Setup
 To verify data produced, Python 3 and some packages are required.
 It is recommended to use a Python Virtualenv.